tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 eliding parts of the handshake which are used to express those degrees of freedom.
 For example, if we only support one version of TLS, then it is not necessary to have version negotiation and the supported_versions extension can be omitted.

-Each specialization produces a new protocol that preserves the security guarantees of TLS, but has a unique handshake transcript.
-This avoids any need to reconstruct a "classic" TLS handshake, but it does not support implementation as a compression layer external to the TLS library.
+Thus, each specialization produces a new protocol that preserves the security guarantees of TLS, but has its own unique handshake.

 By assuming that out-of-band agreements took place already prior to the start of the cTLS protocol exchange, the amount of data exchanged can be radically reduced.